daltunay/chat-o-sophy/README.md

 ## Prerequisites

-Poetry: If Poetry is not installed, you can do so using pip:
+If [Poetry](https://python-poetry.org/) is not installed, you can do so using pip:

 ```bash